AdamColton/gothic/gothicmodel/gomodel/dev.md

 ### Todo

 There should be a way to generate a package from a model.
+And there should be a package level variable to set where the models packages will go.